Port City Paranormal

 Other people like the entertainment factor, they want the thrill of experiencing something unexplained.
 Establishments with

 haunted histories can bump up prices with a documented haunting.
 People love a ghost story!
 The third type wants to study

 phenomena using applied science to answer the question of what happens after we die.
 All these are good reasons to investigate.

 But the danger lies in another type of paranormal investigator, one that the public needs to avoid.
 There are people who only

 want to gain fame and fortune from anything paranormal.
 Perhaps they want to get on television and have their own show, but the

 bottom line is to make money, regardless of what they have to do.
 The teams to avoid seem to be sincere, but in the end, you

 To begin the process of narrowing the field, find web sites and study them carefully.
 Face book pages are not web sites. and

 remember, " Meet-up groups" are not investigators.
 These groups are at best enthusiastic, but usually have little or no training.
 An

-official web site contains a large amount of information and will sometimes, tell you more than the author intended if you look
+official web site contains a large amount of information and will sometimes can tell you more than the author intended if you look

 Professional investigation teams will explain their mission, methods, post evidence backed by data, and educate.
 Entertainment